 The first question you should ask when installing a printers is do you need a centralised print server.
 This will always depend on how many users and printers you have on your network?, will you need to lock down the printer in anyway? and do you have a server already that you can potentially use as a print server and has the capacity to run print services?.

 Print servers allow you to create a central point of management for your printers, troubleshoot print issues and easily install printers to your users.
-A centralised print server which is installed in a larger environment with many printers and users it it highly recommend that you can have a dedicated server that will just handle print management.
-For high redundancy and availability you can can also cluster print servers together so if one goes down your printers will still stay online to your users.
+A centralised print server which is installed in a larger environment with many printers and users it is highly recommended that you can have a dedicated server that will just handle print management.
+For high redundancy and availability, you can also cluster print servers together so if one goes down your printers will still stay online to your users.

 Where do you start when it comes to creating a centralised print server?
 Firstly, on a windows server machine you will need t install a new Print and Document services role which opens the right firewall ports on that server and installs the print management mmc.